m6l3/mattslocalhosting/README.md

 1. On the welcome screen, click **Create Server**.
 2. Fill in the following fields:
    - **User ID** — your numeric user ID.
 You can find it in your profile URL (`.com/users/XXXXXXXXXX/profile`).
-   - **Playit.gg Address** — the tunnel address provided by Playit.gg in the format `hostname:port` (e.g. `ur-shit.gl.at.ply.gg:6767`).
+   - **Tunnel Address** — the tunnel address provided by tunnel service in the format `hostname:port` (e.g. `ur-shit.tunnel.gg:6767`).
 Leave this blank if you only intend to test locally.
    - **TeamTest Server Port** — the port Studio will listen on.
-Default is `55555`(same as in your playit.gg settings).
+Default is `55555`(same as in your tunnel settings).
 Change this only if the port is already in use on your machine.
 3. Click **Create**.
 The server console will open and Studio will launch automatically as a TeamTest server.
 4. Wait approximately 5 seconds for Studio to initialize.
 Once the status reads **SERVER IS LIVE**, the server is ready.
 5. To join the server yourself from the same machine, click **Join This Server (local)**.
 This launches a Studio client connected directly to your local server.

-Share your Playit.gg tunnel address (the `hostname:port` string) with anyone who wants to join remotely.
+Share your Tunnel tunnel address (the `hostname:port` string) with anyone who wants to join remotely.

 ---

-# How set up Playit.gg
+# How set up Tunnel
 ## simple guide

 PORT: 55555